Sylvievy/Pomodoro/README.md

 # Pomodoro
 A project to learn JS for React

-A basic web-based Pomodoro timer that allows users to start, pause, and reset focused work sessions and short breaks
+A basic web-based Pomodoro timer that allows users to start, pause, and reset focused work sessions.

  Key Learning Goals for This Project
 - **MVP:**